pandyke/object-centric-video-sensor-mining/README.md

 # Unstructured Data in Object-Centric Process Mining

-This repository contains the source code and online appendix for the paper 'Unstructured Data in Object-Centric Process Mining'.
+This repository contains the source code and online appendix for the paper 'Refining the Process Picture: Unstructured Data in Object-Centric Process Mining'.
 For a more comprehensive overview of the approach we refer to the paper.